tqandrade/snmp-fiberhome/README.md

 ## getPonPort()

 **Description:** Returns the relevant information for a given PON port in OLT.
+If any of the input parameters is invalid, the return is `false`.

 **Function signature:**